enigmurl/mjtool/README.md

 - Fill in the API fields with appropriate values.
 For the url, ensure that there is no trailing "/"
 - Select an export folder
 - Select a teacher, and then periods you want to view.
 You can select multiple
+- If you would like multiple server profiles to switch between APCS and Intro Java, just simply click "Add Server," and fill out details like before.
+All settings are saved and you can switch between the different profiles by using the dropdown.
+Theoretically, you can have multiple "server profiles" pointing to the same hostname, if you so desire.

 # Per Lab Configuration
 Simply use one of the three designated viewing templates to query submissions.